Global oil majors see surge in Indian demand for natural gas

 Global majors are also bullish on India's domestic gas production and hope it will complement imported LNG to meet the growing need of cleaner fuels than coal and oil.

-India allows higher prices for natural gas produced from difficult and challenging fields and gives companies a freedom to sell it without federal intervention at best prices.
+India allows companies to charge higher prices for natural gas produced from difficult and challenging fields.

 "I believe that there is close to 100 tcf (trillion cubic feet) of natural gas resources yet to be found below ground here in India," said Bob Dudley, CEO of British oil firm BP Plc BP.L.

-BP, in a tie up with Reliance Industries RELI.NS, is investing $5 billion in India's east coast to produce gas from April-May, he said.
+BP, in a tie up with Reliance Industries RELI.NS, is investing $5 billion in India's east coast to produce gas starting in April or May 2020, he said.

 "That in itself can meet half of the natural gas demand out to 2050," Dudley added, referring to India's gas reserves.